Southern California Termites – Is Your Home Infested?

 Prevent Wood-To-Soil Contact: Walk around the foundation of your home and make sure there is a separation between the soil and the wood.
 If not, termites might be able to get in to inflict future damage.

 Move the Mulch: Likewise, if you see mulch next to your home, move it before termites find it an enticing point of entry.

-If you suspect that you have a termite infestation, you deserve a professional opinion by a skilled and experienced pest control expert.
+If you suspect that you have a termite infestation, you deserve a professional opinion from a skilled and experienced pest control expert.
 Contact Final Exterminators when you need termite pest control for your home or office.
 We serve Moreno Valley and Riverside and look forward to serving you.
 Call now to receive a free and honest quote and get the total termite extermination and ultimate protection you deserve.